"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Results from the User Survey

 \subsection{RQ3: Emotional connection and Threat model}

-To understand if users attach emotional considerations such as a feeling of safety with using a VPN, we first ask them their perception of safety without and then, with a VPN.
+To understand if users attach emotional considerations such as a feeling of safety with using a VPN, we first ask them their perception of safety when browsing without a VPN and then, with a VPN.
 We find that there are significant differences between users that use different VPN subscription types (paid, free, and university and other) and their perception of safety without a VPN, ($\chi^{2}$-test, $p$ = 0.0001, N=1250).
 We explore differences between users with varying expertise levels in Appendix~\ref{app:emotional-expertise}.

-\textbf{Users indicate they feel unsafe without a VPN, especially paid/premium VPNs users.} Overall, users indicate that they feel unsafe (62.6\%, 784 of 1,252) browsing the Internet without a VPN.
+\textbf{Users indicate they feel unsafe without a VPN, especially those who use paid/premium VPNs.} Overall, users indicate that they feel unsafe (62.6\%, 784 of 1,252) browsing the Internet without a VPN.
 Interestingly, we find that paid/premium VPN users are significantly more likely to feel at least somewhat unsafe when browsing without their VPN (65.4\%, 647 of 990) as compared to users that use university and other VPNs (43.7\%, 45 of 103).

 \textbf{Paid VPN users are more likely to feel safe with their VPN, while free VPN users likely to indicate no opinion.} Subsequently, there are also significant differences between users with different subscription types and their perception of safety with a VPN, ($p \ll$ 0.001, N=1250).
 While large sections of all populations feel somewhat or very safe using a VPN (86.7\%, 1,086 of 1,252), we find that paid/premium users are significantly more likely to indicate they felt safe when using their VPN (89.7\%, 888 of 990), compared to free VPN users (75.8\%, 119 of 157) and university/other users (75.5\%, 77 of 102), who are significantly less likely.
 Free VPN users are significantly more likely to indicate no opinion about security (15.3\%, 24 of 157) as compared to the 4.4\% of paid users alone (44 of 990), shown in Table~\ref{tab:safe-paid}.
-Overall, we find that a large number of users attach emotional considerations such as safety with their VPN use, which means they are more likely to retain the use of VPNs, according to prior work~\cite{namara2020emotional}.
+Overall, we find that a large number of users attach emotional considerations such as safety with VPN use, and hence are likely to continue using VPNs, according to prior work studying retention~\cite{namara2020emotional}.